 Video may be streamed to students from a variety of analog sources, including DVD or VHS players, satellite receivers, document readers – even a video camera, offering teachers a number of options to enhance their teaching with video material.
 Content streamed from analog sources can be saved to the server once it has been played, making it faster and easier to launch the next time it is needed.

 Many possibilities for use

 The video streamer features an intuitive, user-friendly interface which is easy for teachers to master.
 Content streamed from the server can be viewed with the Sanako Study Player, Sanako Media Assistant and QuickTime ® player.

 Enhancing your Study environment

-The controls for the video streamer can be launched from the Sanako Study software, enhancing the functionality of the existing Study system by adding another program source.
+The controls for the video streamer can be launched from the Sanako Study software, enhancing the quality and functionality of the existing Study system by adding another program source.

 Sanako Streaming Video Module features: